opf/openproject/doc/RUNNING_TESTS.md

 Running tests in parallel makes usage of all available cores of the machine.
 Functionality is being provided by [parallel_tests](https://github.com/grosser/parallel_tests) gem.
+See the github page for any options like number of cpus used.

 #### Prepare